TOILmodular/GHOST_IN_THE_MACHINE/README.md

 #### SWEEP
 The SWEEP input can be used for an external CV signal to influence the cutoff of the internal filter section of the module.
-The module does not contain any envelope generator, The SWEEP input is great for e.g. creating interesting pluck sounds by sending CV from an ADSR.
+The module does not contain any envelope generator.
+The SWEEP input is great for e.g. creating interesting pluck sounds by sending CV from an ADSR.

 ### The central Push Button and the CHAOS Input